yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/03-includes-dependencies/README.md

 Shows how the `lineage` attribute is set to the path of the Unit in the filesystem.
 This is a common pattern that users use to determine where to store state for the Unit.

+Navigating to a different Unit, `chick-1`, and running the following:

 ```bash
 $ cd ../chicks/chick-1
 $ terragrunt show